Wake up world. Read this book.Justice Magazine

 Who Was Lucy?

-This is a spoiler synopsis.
+Here is a spoiler synopsis.
 It tells what happens.
-You may want to read a description instead – click here.

 Ethiopian engineer Mesfin has endured 17 years under the communist Derg.
 In May 1991, the party orders him to stop work at a nuclear missile factory.
 Foreign-backed rebels rampage towards Addis Ababa.

 Mesfin is born during the reign of Emperor Haile Selassie I. Click here, to read our post about him.
 He comes from a family of decorated war veterans.
 His father commands Border Security.
 Between 1935 and 1941, his mother fought against Mussolini’s fascists.
 While playing chess with generals, Mesfin learns about Ethiopia’s role in pan-Africanism.

 In Addis Ababa, Mesfin attends Emperor Haile Selassie I’s Jubilee in Palace School, plays in the palace grounds, falls asleep with a lion, and stows away on trains.
 He learns of Ethiopia’s resistance to invaders – she has not been colonised.
 View statistics here.
 Her people are survivors like the 3.2-million-year-old skeleton of the early hominid Lucy.
 To read about her, click here.

 Mesfin learns traditional Ethiopian skills.
 His role models include women: Mama Teliqwa, his patriot grandmother, and Engineer Queen Saba (Sheba) of antiquity.